 Several publications and reports recently have used posterior assessments of density surfaces (conditional probability density of activity centre locations, given the observed capture histories) based on camera trap locations (ref XX), generated by the software (or by using R functions such as fx.total) as maps of spatially-varying density.
 This is an incorrect interpretation and can be misleading.
-Even though it results in fancy looking surfaces, these are not representative of the population (ref.
+Even though it results in generation of surfaces that may appear to have density contours, these are not representative of the population (ref.
 XX).
 Our results reemphasize that these surfaces depend on the camera trap placements where the maps for the same study area may change if a different set of camera traps located differently are chosen for the same population.
 Density surfaces are best prepared using covariates in the analysis as opposed to the surfaces that are created using inbuilt functions that are strongly linked to the trap locations.
 With a uniform density model, for example, the conditional probability density will always be uniform far from the traps, and non-uniform near the traps, no matter how non-uniform the real activity centre distribution is far from the traps.
 More generally, with exactly the same actual locations of activity centres, but cameras placed in different locations, the expected value of the conditional probability density of activity centre locations would be different.
 The expected value of the conditional probability density of activity centres reflects the trap locations as much as it reflects the distribution of activity centres.
 Interpreting it to be reflecting only the distribution of activity centres is therefore incorrect and misleading.
-The conditional probability density of activity centre locations does not address the question “What do I know about the relationship between density and spatial variables from this survey?”, it answers the question “What do I know about the locations of individual activity centres from this survey.”
+The conditional probability density of activity centre locations does not answer what we know about the relationship between density and spatial variables from a particular survey, but instead informs about what we know about the locations of individual activity centres from the survey.
 The survey always tells more about the locations of individuals close to the traps than those far away.
 Hence the conditional probability density surface always has more structure close to the traps than far away.